Desktop wallet

 Wallet configuration

-• On the “Proxy URL” line, paste 127.0.0.1 in the first box and either 9150 or 9050 in the second box depending if you run the Tor Browser or Tor as a background service.
+in the second box depending if you run the Tor Browser or Tor as a background service. -

 Now, let’s go back to the wallet and check that the proxy is working properly.

-• Check the two icons in the bottom right corner of the wallet window status icons
+- Check the two icons in the bottom right corner of the wallet window

 You’re set!
 Sparrow Wallet is now configured to use the Tor proxy when fetching the Bitcoin price and when communicating with the Whirlpool server during CoinJoins.